 - Delivery details

-Depending on the cost, complexity, or purchase frequency of a product, the length of the description can vary.
+Depending on the cost, complexity, or purchase frequency of a product, the length can vary.
 For example, purchasing a car requires far more information than buying a pair of jeans.

 - Standard (100 words)